Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 10. Balances and transaction records

 You must provide us with a description of the transaction at the time you make that transaction.
-We record those details of the transaction and give you a receipt number as a record of that transaction for you to refer to in the Volt app as and when you need it.
+We record those details of the transaction and give you a receipt number as a record of that transaction for you to refer to in the Volt app or Partner app as and when you need it.

 We add deposits to your account balance.
 We deduct withdrawals from your account balance.